-For the Catholic religion, traditionally All Saints' Day was a celebration dedicated to remembering ancestors.
-Precisely, the day after the celebration, November 2, is the Day of the Dead.
+Traditionally All Saints Day was a celebration dedicated to remembering ancestors.
+Actually, the day after the celebration, November the second, is the Day of the Dead.
 It is no coincidence, because on these dates the days become shorter, the darkness of the night extends and nature fades.
 But things have changed.
 Nowadays, when November 1 arrives, people enjoy a festival full of activities and vitality.

 And Girona is no exception.
 The city offers a wide range of activities and shows for all ages and tastes.
 Coinciding with the Sant Narcís Festival and the Temporada Alta Festival, All Saints' Day is a very interesting date to come to Girona.
 What can we do in Girona on All Saints Day?